Gr0osky/DaManage/README.md

 | 🎯 **Flutter SDK** | Latest | Frontend framework |
 | 💠 **PowerShell 7+** *(Windows only)* | Latest | Helper scripts |

-> 💾 **Database**: The backend now uses an embedded SQLite database.
+> 💾 **Database**: The backend uses an embedded SQLite database.
 No separate database server is required—the schema is applied automatically on first run.

 ### 1️⃣ Backend Setup